MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-and-coexistence-of-skypeforbusiness-and-teams.md

 Teams is deployed in the organization by using different upgrade modes for different groups of users, or cohorts.
 For example, a group of users can be enabled for islands mode, another enabled for Skype for Business with Teams collaboration and meetings, while a third group of users might initially be enabled for Skype for Business with Teams collaboration only mode.

 Over time, groups of users can be upgraded to Teams-only mode, followed by the rest of the organization.
-Eventually, the entire organization will be ready to retire Skype for Business and use only Teams for communications and collaboration, or—if business requirements dictate that Skype for Business be retained for a specific group—the majority of users in the organization can use Teams only. <br><br>
+Eventually, the entire organization will be ready to retire Skype for Business and use only Teams for communications and collaboration, or — if business requirements dictate that Skype for Business be retained for a specific group — the majority of users in the organization can use Teams only. <br><br>

 <table>